Friday, December 28, 2012

 Running a business is basically the same, whether big or small, whether product / service / or information.
 You have a process with inputs and outputs.
 Multiple processes are linked through a value stream if you will.
 The value stream extends from the raw material suppliers like mining iron or growing cotton, to the end user of this product / service / or information.
 The question that needs to be asked is, “how aligned to True North is your value stream to the customer?”

 How smooth we communicate those hand offs from inputs, through the process, to outputs converted to inputs to the next process, is what Lean manufacturing is all about.
 It does not matter what size, color, religion, or political view your product / service / or information is.
 What matters is how you communicate the inputs you need, so you can process, and provide the correct output to the customer.
 You tell you suppliers what you want, when you want it, how much of it you want, and at what price.
 You process the input by adding value.
 The product / service / or information is transformed to the output to the customer.
-This can be one process, several processes, and with as many inputs and outputs as needed.
+This can be one process, several processes, and with as many intermediate inputs and outputs as needed.

 What is the point here?
 The point is, no matter how you look at business, you are satisfying the needs, wants, and desires of the customer through a thought out process that has inputs and outputs.
 Do you have an established process?
 Have you defined the output requirement to the customer (internal or external)?
 Have you defined the inputs to the process that will give you the needed output?